QueueCorpJP/rurupia/SUPABASE-SETUP.md

 ## Additional Information

-- The rich text editor uses TinyMCE, which requires an active internet connection
+- The rich text editor uses TinyMCE, which requires:
+  - An active internet connection
+  - A valid API key from https://www.tiny.cloud/
+  - The API key to be set in your `.env` file
 - All admin functions require a user with 'admin' user_type in the profiles table
 - Blog images are stored in the 'blog' storage bucket with public read access